RenataKonrad/RenataKonrad.github.io/_pages/about.md

   - /about.html
 ---

+As an Industrial Engineer, I bridge applied mathematics with high-impact real-world problems.
+My research focuses on identifying the appropriate analytical approach for each challenge and developing new methods when existing ones fall short.

+I specialize in applying operations research (OR) to tackle  societal issues while advancing the theoretical foundations that make this work possible.
+Through  quantitative analysis, I provide decision-makers with both descriptive and prescriptive insights—evidence that drive better operational processes, organizational strategies, and measurable outcomes.

+In recent years, my work has centered on expanding access to critical services for vulnerable populations through optimization models that balance community needs with economic realities.
+My research portfolio includes evaluating anti-human trafficking initiatives, from understanding online recruitment techniques of refugees to assessing service capacity for at-risk runaway and homeless youth and measuring the effectiveness of awareness campaigns.
+I am also working on an exiting project to allocate resources to prevent illicit wildlife trafficking.
+I've also worked on computational projects that reconstruct patterns of care from health insurance claims and improve patient access to mental health and primary care services.

+Feel free to explore the site to learn more about me,  my research, and teaching.

-This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
+#This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 Incidentally, these same features make it a great template for anyone that needs to show off a professional template!

  You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!